North America: historic blizzard and coldest Christmas in 40 years

 The coldest Christmas in 40 years?

 Besides the snow, the cold will be remarkable.
 Behind the depression, polar air will rush in towards the central plains and the Gulf of Mexico.
-The temperature of the air mass at 1500 m is forecast between -20 and -28°C. After the storm and the return of clearer skies to the snowy grounds, temperatures could drop, so this Christmas could be the coldest on record for 40 years.
+The temperature of the air mass at 1500 m is forecast between -20 and -28°C. After the storm and the return of clearer skies to the snowy grounds, temperatures might drop, so this Christmas might be the coldest on record for 40 years.
 This weekend, temperatures are expected to drop to -22°C in Denver, -21°C in Kansas City, -20°C in Chicago, -16°C in Detroit, -11°C in Dallas and -2°C in New Orleans.

 Cold wave in the United States © The Weather Channel